MicrosoftDocs/VBA-Docs/api/Excel.SpellingOptions.IgnoreCaps.md

 ## Example

-In this example, Microsoft Excel determines what the setting is for checking the spelling of uppercase words and notifies the user.
+In this example, Excel determines what the setting is for checking the spelling of uppercase words and notifies the user.

 ```vb
 Sub SpellingOptionsCheck()